 Ai, looking at that live shot of Elle Bandita sure makes me want to take her portrait as well, what a cool chick!:)

 Listening to O.V.
 Wright and Mark Lanegan

 I was asked by an agency (Schrijf-Schrijf) to take portraits for 3 different RuimBaan-magazines from FCB.
 FCB Magazines are aimed at either professionals working in Child Services or parents who are dealing with Child Services for various reasons.

 All 3 magazines have a similar series called ‘BaanBrekend” wherein a (different) professional is interviewed about their ground-breaking work.
-I have to shoot 3 different images per person.
-It’s a really great job; the creative briefing allows for a lot of freedom plus I get to meet people who are doing something revolutionary in a very difficult field of work.
-Pretty cool :)
+I had to shoot 3 different images per person.
+It was a really great job; the creative briefing allowed for a lot of freedom, plus I got to meet people who are doing something revolutionary in a very difficult field of work.
+Pretty cool:)

 Levi van Dam, Claudia Doesburg, Veronika Nab

 Examples of the 3 articles and the way the images are used

 Listening to some old PJ Harvey and new Palace

 I had the good fortune to be invited to attend a workshop by famed jazz photographer Jimmy Katz on July 7th, and I’m pretty darned pleased I had the opportunity to do so.
 I found it super inspiring to hear masters talk about their craft.

 Jimmy Katz is pretty much the most important photographer working in jazz today.
 He has shot portraits of Sonny Rollins (one of my favorites), Ornette Coleman, Ray Charles, BB King, the list goes on and on.
 It’s definitely worth doing a Google search 🙂 There is great video on YouTube, shot by the local TV station, about the exhibition of his work at Kasteel Woerden, which just happened to be the location for masterclass as well.